NHSbuntu/nhsbuntu/CONTRIBUTING.md

 you're just interested in the NHS IT space you can help NHSbuntu meet it's goal.

 # Getting started
-Explain the way that the overall project gets pulled together.
+*TODO* Explain the way that the overall project gets pulled together.

 ## Adding integration with NHS technology
 The NHS has a big estate of technology it uses, most of which is locked into the